navdeep-G/agentspring/README.md

 - Up-to-date README and quickstart guides
 - API docs available at `/docs` (Swagger UI) and `/redoc`
-- Example apps in the `examples/` directory
+- Create custom apps in the `` directory
 - Troubleshooting and FAQ sections in the README and TOOL_CONFIGURATION.md

 ## 🏆 Why “AgentSpring”?